carbon-language/carbon-lang/docs/project/evolution.md

 order to factor different needs, concerns, and pressures into a [consensus decision-making process](https://en.wikipedia.org/wiki/Consensus_decision-making).

-Leads approve most proposals individually.
-When an issue is raised for leads, they should be decided using
-[blocking consensus](https://en.wikipedia.org/wiki/Consensus_decision-making#Blocking)
-with a quorum of two.
+While leads may approve proposals individually, they should decide on issues raised to them  using [blocking consensus](https://en.wikipedia.org/wiki/Consensus_decision-making#Blocking) with a quorum of two.